Insurance

 Other important things to consider before filing your superbill for reimbursement:

-• By submitting a superbill, your insurance now has an interest in our work together.
+• By submitting a superbill, your insurance becomes a third party in our work together.
 This means:

-• They may request to see treatment records at anytime during or after our work together
+• They may request to review documentation about our sessions at any point, even after our work ends.

-• They may deny reimbursement or even ask for you to pay back prior reimbursements if:
+• They may deny reimbursement or request repayment if:

-• They do not agree with the frequency of sessions or reasons you are seeking therapy
+• They disagree with the frequency of sessions or the reasons for which you are seeking support.

-• Insurance does not reimburse for late fees.
-A superbill will not be provided for late fees
+• Insurance companies do not reimburse for late fees, and superbills will not be issued for those charges.

 Some recommendations: